voutilad/bolt-proxy/README.md

    connection being closed immediately.
 2. A request to `/health` that's not a valid HTTP request will result in an `HTTP/1.1 400 Bad Request` response.

+### Logging
+Some very verbose logging is available behind the `-debug` flag or the `BOLT_PROXY_DEBUG` environment variable.
+It will log most Bolt chatter, truncating messages, and will provide details on the state changes of the event loops.
+Enjoy paying your log vendor!

 # License
 Provided under MIT.
 See [LICENSE](./LICENSE).